dchang56/snomed_kge/README.md

 Make sure to have graphvite and pytorch installed, and replace the application.py file in the graphvite site-packages directory in your environment with the application.py file in this repo (made some modification to include different functionalities for training, evaluating, and visualization).

-Downloads:
+## Downloads

--MRCONSO.RRF, MRREL.RRF, and MRSTY.RRF from the UMLS
+- MRCONSO.RRF, MRREL.RRF, and MRSTY.RRF from the UMLS

--transitive closure resources from https://www.nlm.nih.gov/healthit/snomedct/us_edition.html
+- transitive closure resources from https://www.nlm.nih.gov/healthit/snomedct/us_edition.html

--semantic group files from https://metamap.nlm.nih.gov/SemanticTypesAndGroups.shtml
+- semantic group files from https://metamap.nlm.nih.gov/SemanticTypesAndGroups.shtml

 Preprocessing and dataset building: